 Expanses of black plastic may look better than they feel, but the overall layout is efficient and pleasant enough, with a large navigation screen front and center, and dual-zone climate-control switches just below.

-There's some tipped-back attitude on loan from the Soul five-door, evident in the roofline, and Kia's family grille is of course present, with headlights tucked in seamlessly along its sides.
 The front end is particularly crisp, with a sort of elegant simplicity in the way the headlights and spoiler play with the reverse-bowtie blacked-out grille.
-The light sculpturing down its flanks makes the Sportage’s straight lines look even better in relief, too.
-The overall proportions are reminiscent of European hot hatches, but the high stance and slightly snubbed nose are pure ute, as is the rectangular, function-driven interior.
+That grille is a Kia family trademark, and the headlights are tucked in seamlessly along its sides.
+The light sculpturing down the flanks make the Sportage’s straight lines look even better in relief, and the roofline has a tipped-back attitude on loan from the Soul five-door.
+The overall proportions are reminiscent of European hot hatches, but the high stance and slightly snubbed nose are pure 'ute, as is the rectangular, function-driven interior.

 How's the Sportage drive?
 Solidly, like a sportier version of the Hyundai Tucson, a vehicle that impressed us with its firmly tuned suspension and near-athletic moves.